Macrometacorp/dev-success/exportQueryWorkers/README.md

 Solution for exporting RESTQL from GDN.
+This script will create a JSON file with all users' RESTQLs.

 Config Variables need to be entered in the script before running: